 What is the Distance Education Working Group?

 In 2015 the Government established a Distance Education Working Group consisting of the Federal Department of Communications and Department of Education, executives from nbn Satellite team, Isolated Children’s Parents’ Association (ICPA), and State and Territory Education Departments.
 The Distance Education Working Group was formed after a BIRRR discussion with Paul Fletcher who was then the Parliamentary Secretary to the Communications Minister of the time (Malcolm Turnbull).
-The group meets regularly to discuss how to best meet the needs of remote students.
+The group meets to discuss how to best meet the needs of remote students.
 You can read more about the need for such a group here.